skiadas/WebAppsCourse/syllabus.md

 - Core language features and patterns.
 - Interacting with a web page and a web server.
+- Understanding the interplay between Javascript, HTML and CSS in the creation of a web application.
 - Learning about the various approaches to handling the asynchronous nature of user interaction and network communication.

 A large part of the course will be a project that you will be working on in collaboration with one other student.
 This will give you the opportunity to practice the above principles in a real project, as well as giving you the satisfaction of having created a deliverable project of your own.